Day 1 London - In flight

 The ‘Golden Triangle’ region actually owes its romantic-sounding moniker to the CIA, which historically monitored its opium production.
 Today we visit Chiang Rai’s Hall of Opium Museum to find out more about this mysterious substance and its 5,000-year history, which included wars for trading supremacy fought between Britain and China.
 Then, after lunch, we enjoy a pleasure boat trip on the Mekong and discover the temples of Chiang Saen, a UNESCO World Heritage Site.

-Day 6 Chiang Rai - Chiang Khong - Mekong cruise - Pakbeng
+Day 6 Golden Triangle, Chiang Rai - Chiang Khong - Mekong cruise - Pakbeng

 This morning, we transfer to the frontier town of Chiang Khong, where a bridge spanning the Mekong links Thailand and Laos.
 Here we embark on a scenic Mekong cruise, making leisurely stops at various hill-tribe settlements.
 We take an overnight bag (leaving heavy luggage on the boat) to the Luang Say Lodge (3T) tonight, set in idyllic and tranquil riverside surroundings.